caproven/termdict/README.md

 [noun] The reunion of parts that have been divided.
 ```

-or use it to manage your own vocab list for conventient access:
+or use it to manage your own vocab list for convenient access:

 ```bash
 $ termdict add ameliorate entropy